MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 Remember: it works only if the index has **all** the columns the query mentions.

-It's often possible to union the indexes needed by several important queries.
+It’s often possible to union the indexes needed by several important queries.

 ---
 # 4. Exploit Clustered Indexes